sirlatrom/blog.sunekeller.dk/_posts/2018-08-21-declarative-docker-enterprise-part-2.md

         1. We get the join token for Swarm workers from the first manager node by running `docker swarm join-token worker`
         1. The current Swarm cluster status of each non-manager node is collected
         1. If the node is not already in the cluster, we join it by running `docker swarm join --token <token> <first-node-addr>:2377`
-        1. We add a Swarm node label to every node based on its value from the Terraform config's deployment stage variable (this is later used for constraining Swarm services to specific stages when the user has access to multiple stages)
+        1. We add a Swarm node label to every node based on its value from the Terraform config's deployment stage variable (this is later used for constraining Swarm services to specific stages when the user has access to multiple stages), and one that signifies what datacenter the node is in
         1. We also add a Swarm node label to assign each node to a UCP collection by setting the `com.docker.ucp.access.label` label, e.g. to `prod`, which will restrict which UCP users will be able to see and interact with/schedule services on the node
         1. We wait for the `ucp-reconcile` container on the first manager node to exit successfully (see the [UCP architecture](https://docs.docker.com/ee/ucp/ucp-architecture/#under-the-hood) page), indicating that the UCP worker components are up and running
         1. When all worker and DTR nodes are correctly configured as plain workers, we need to install DTR: